agriculturegovau/agds-next/CONTRIBUTING.md

 # Contributing to the Agriculture Design-System

+## Adding binary assets (images, fonts, PDFs, etc.)

+This repository tracks common binary asset types with [Git LFS](https://git-lfs.com/) (see `.gitattributes`) to keep the repository size manageable.
+Install the Git LFS client (`git lfs install`) before committing new binary assets — CI will fail the PR otherwise.
+See [MAINTENANCE.md](./MAINTENANCE.md) for background.

 ## Philosophies

 An incomplete list of the principles guiding decisions around API and implementation details in the Design-System.